atbcb/ICTTestingBaseline/docs/15Headings.md

 1. (G130) Check that each heading identifies its section of the content.
 Descriptive headings identify sections of the content in relation both to the Web page as a whole and to other sections of the same Web page.
 Descriptive headings also help users find specific content and orient themselves within the Web page.

 ##### Output for 2.4.6
-1. Each heading identifies its section of the content.
-    * Passed – the statement is true
+* Passed – if test case passes
-    * Failed – the statement is false
+* Failed – if test case fails

 ## Baseline Test Outcome
-Pass: All outcomes of 15.1 and 15.2 and 15.3 passed
+Pass: All outcomes of B15.1 and B15.2 and B15.3 passed
-Fail: Any outcome of 15.1, 15.2 or 15.3 failed
+Fail: Any outcome of B15.1, B15.2 or B15.3 failed